 If desired, the main blower off time delay period may be lengthened or shortened when operating in the heating mode to provide greater comfort.
-For position and location of jumpers on control center, see Fig. 38 and Fig. 72.
+For position and location of jumpers on control center, see Fig. 39 and 71.

 The blower off delay has four adjustable settings from 90 sec to 180 sec.
 See Table 18.
-The blower off delay jumpers are located on the furnace control See Fig. 38 and 72.
 To change the blower off delay setting, move the jumper from one set of pins on the control to the pins used for the desired blower off delay.
 Factory blower off delay setting is 120 sec.